Lagrange Multipliers and Duality with Applications to Constrained Support Vector Machine: The Support Vector Machine Problem and Its Extensions

-We now turn to an implementation where we apply Lagrangian duality to solve the constrained SVM.
-For simplicity of presentation, we only consider the hard-margin constrained SVM problem \eqref{SVMP1}, where we have $m$ data points $\mathbf x_1,\ldots,\mathbf x_m\in\mathcal \R^{n+1}$ with the last entry in each being $1$ and $y_i\in \{-1, 1\}$ for $i=1, \ldots, m$.
-Recall the Lagrange dual formulation of the constrained SVM problem~\eqref{SVMD1} as
+We now turn to an implementation where we apply Lagrangian duality to solve the constrained SVM problem.
+We will provide examples of solving both the hard-margin \eqref{SVMP1} and the soft-margin \eqref{SVMP2} constrained SVM problems, where we have $m$ data points $\mathbf x_1,\ldots,\mathbf x_m\in\mathcal H$ and $y_i\in \{-1, 1\}$ for $i=1,\ldots, m$.
+Recall the Lagrange dual formulation of the hard-margin constrained SVM problem \eqref{SVMD12}